ronarwithsonar/rust_api_testing/README.md

 - **Project Structure**: Learn more about structuring Rust projects, particularly around module and library organization.

 ## Follow Up Tasks
-- Implement the step to create a stop-loss order that is unlikely to execute in a real-world environment (potentially using traits handle various requests)
+- Implement the step to create a stop-loss order that is unlikely to execute in a real-world environment (potentially using traits to handle various requests)
 - Add a cleanup call to cancel the created order after test execution.
 - Perform a thorough cleanup of dead code in the project.